1Shmid/TikTakToeFX/README.md

 ## Overview

-In this game code iteration, I revamped the difficulty level logic by adopting the Strategy pattern.
+In this iteration of the game, I revamped the difficulty level logic by adopting the Strategy pattern.
 This required a significant overhaul of several classes, but leveraging a combination of interfaces and the Strategy pattern notably streamlined the process of adjusting existing logic and introducing new logic based on insights from previous iterations.
-Additionally, I seamlessly integrated support for SQLite database to facilitate gameRecorder saves.
+Additionally, I seamlessly integrated support for SQLite database to facilitate game saves.

 During this phase, I extensively utilized ChatGPT, finding it remarkably beneficial in guiding development decisions.
-Moreover, I revamped the gameRecorder board, striking a balance between moderate animation and exhaustive information presentation.
+Moreover, I revamped the game board, striking a balance between moderate animation and exhaustive information presentation.
 While individual preferences vary, I personally favor this approach.